dbmi-pitt/UMLS-Graph/CSV-Extracts.md

 bin/neo4j start
 ```

-#### SET CONSTRAINTS and INDEXES on everything (these were each run as a single line and response confirms success):
+#### SET CONSTRAINTS and INDEXES on everything (these must each be run in the bolt interface as a single line and response confirms success):
 ```cypher
 CREATE CONSTRAINT ON (n:Semantic) ASSERT n.TUI IS UNIQUE CREATE CONSTRAINT ON (n:Semantic) ASSERT n.STN IS UNIQUE